 a.
 Implementing the construction inspection program and documenting inspection findings.

 b.
-Providing with the status of inspections related to specific ITAAC.
+Providing NRR with the status of inspections related to specific ITAAC.

 c.
 Coordinating the development of the site inspection plans.

 d.
 Ensuring that the necessary inspection record is maintained in the Construction Inspection Program Information Management System (CIPIMS) for determination of satisfactory ITAAC completion.